 Please leave a ★★★★★ review or comment below.

-- ½ cup sea salt or kosher salt
+- ½ cup fine sea salt or kosher salt

 - 1 lime, zested (approx. 2 teaspoons)